Believe it or not, but there are actually quite a few things you can test or practice at home before your trip to Walt Disney World.

 There are two distribution times for guests to try and join: 7 a.m. and 1 p.m.

 You don’t have to be on property or in the park to join the first distribution time, but you must be inside Epcot for the 1 p.m. drop.

 When you open the My Disney Experience app, scroll down on the main page and you’ll see a section to join the virtual queue.
 All you have to do is click the “Join” button when it’s time.

 A good tip is to have one person designated as the person who will hit “Join,” while someone else watches the seconds on the clock.
 Boarding groups go fast, so you’ll want to be as speedy as possible!

-Keep in mind that you must also have valid theme park admission and a park reservation for Hollywood Studios in order to join the virtual queue.
+Keep in mind that you must also have valid theme park admission and a park reservation for Epcot in order to join the virtual queue.

 You won’t actually be able to join the queue from home, but it’s good to have the steps down!

 Check Wait Times

 Did you know you can check wait times for attractions from anywhere?
 That’s right, you don’t need to be in the parks to do so.